alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 If you are applying for a product that has not previously been permitted import into the UK (a new product), in addition to a completed application you will need to provide a copy of the:

-- Summary of Product Characteristics (SPC) or equivalent product information (for STC applications) in English
+- summary of product characteristics (SPC) or equivalent product information (for STC applications) in English
 - product labels in the native language

 [SME question: How do people get their Summary of Product Characteristics?]